pyscaffold/pyscaffold/docs/reasons.rst

     PyScaffold incentives its users to use the best tools and practices available in the Python ecosystem.

-    A generated project will contain solid configurations for setuptools_ (the de facto standard for Python packages), Sphinx_ (the de facto Python documentation tool), pytest_ (the de facto Python test runner) and tox_ (the de facto tool for managing Python developments), so the users can run common tasks as easily as typing ``tox -e build``, ``tox -e docs``, or ``tox -e publish`` on the command line.
+    A generated project will contain sane default configurations for setuptools_ (the de facto standard for building Python packages), Sphinx_ (the one & only Python documentation tool), pytest_ and tox_ (most commonly used Python testing framework & runner), so the users can run common these tasks using e.g. ``tox -e build``, ``tox -e docs``, or ``tox -e publish``.

-    For those who want to go the extra mile, PyScaffold can also bring in to the mix `pre-commit`_ to run a set of prolific linters and automatic formatters in each commit and prevent inconsistent coding.
+    For those who want to go the extra mile, PyScaffold can also bring `pre-commit`_ into the mix to run a set of prolific linters and automatic formatters in each commit in order to adhere to common coding standards like `pep8`_ and `black`_.

 Composable
     PyScaffold shows its strengths when combined with other tools, and indeed